Go feature: Secret mode

 secret.Do(func() {

-// Generate a session key and
+// Generate an ephemeral key and

-// use it to encrypt the data.
+// use it to negotiate the session.

 })